Skip to main content

 Common Questions from Chefs

-Chefs are generally rated as medium risk, the work involves knives, heat, and physical demands, but it's in a controlled indoor environment.
-Head chefs, sous chefs, and kitchen hands may be assessed slightly differently.
-Your specific role and the type of establishment can matter.
+Chefs are generally treated as medium risk: the work involves knives, heat, and physical demands, but it is in a controlled indoor environment.
+A key factor is whether you are trade-qualified, as qualified chefs tend to get better terms than unqualified kitchen staff.
+Your specific role and the type of kitchen can also matter, so it is worth comparing across the panel.

 Do long hours and shift work affect my application?

-Insurers ask about your health, not specifically about your working hours.
-But the health impacts of long hours, fatigue, stress, weight issues, might come through in the medical questions.
-If you've seen a doctor about stress or burnout related to the job, that needs to be disclosed.
+Insurers ask about your health rather than your working hours directly.
+The effects of long hours, such as fatigue, stress, or weight issues, can come through in the medical questions.
+If you have seen a doctor about stress or burnout related to the job, that needs to be disclosed.

-I've had burns and injuries in the kitchen, do I disclose those?
+I have had burns and injuries in the kitchen.
+Do I disclose them?

-Yes, any injuries you've had treated need to be disclosed, even if they've healed.
-Burns, cuts requiring stitches, and back injuries from lifting heavy pots are all common in commercial kitchens.
-Insurers handle these on a case-by-case basis, and old healed injuries are generally not a problem.
+Yes.
+Any injury you have had treated needs to be disclosed, even if it has fully healed.
+Burns, cuts that needed stitches, and back injuries from lifting heavy pots are all common in commercial kitchens.
+Insurers handle these case by case, and old, fully healed injuries with no ongoing symptoms are generally not a problem.

-I'm a chef-owner, does running a restaurant change things?
+I am a chef-owner.
+Does running a restaurant change things?

-It means you likely have more financial exposure, business loans, lease commitments, equipment finance, and staff wages.
+It usually means more financial exposure: business loans, lease commitments, equipment finance, and staff wages.
 If something happened to you, could the business meet those obligations?
-Many chef-owners look at life insurance alongside income protection.
+Many chef-owners look at life cover alongside income protection, and they often need higher cover amounts than an employed chef.
 We can quote both.

 Do I need income protection as a chef?

-It's worth considering, if a burn or knife injury puts you out of the kitchen for weeks, income protection replaces a portion of your income while you recover.
-This is especially important if you're self-employed or a contractor without sick leave.
-Life insurance and income protection serve different purposes and many chefs get both.
+It is worth considering.
+If a burn or knife injury puts you out of the kitchen for weeks, income protection replaces part of your income while you recover.
+That is especially important if you are self-employed or a contractor without sick leave.
+Life cover and income protection do different jobs, and many chefs hold both.

-What is the difference between qualified and unqualified cook ratings on the panel?
+What is the difference between a qualified and an unqualified cook for insurance?

-How are specialty chef roles (head chef, pastry chef, sous chef) classified?
+How are specialty chef roles such as head chef, pastry chef, and sous chef classified?

-Yes, any treated injury needs to be disclosed even if fully healed.
-Burns and knife cuts are extremely common in commercial kitchens and panel insurers expect to see them on chef applications.
-Old, single-incident injuries with no ongoing symptoms, full recovery, and no functional limitation are generally underwritten without loading.
-Recurrent or unresolved issues (chronic burn pain, nerve damage from deep cuts, repetitive strain in hands from knife work) are more carefully assessed and may attract a region-specific exclusion or a temporary loading.
+Yes.
+Any treated injury needs to be disclosed, even if fully healed.
+Burns and knife cuts are extremely common in commercial kitchens, and insurers expect to see them on chef applications.
+Old, one-off injuries that have fully recovered with no ongoing symptoms and no lasting limitation are generally accepted without an extra premium.
+Recurring or unresolved problems, such as chronic burn pain, nerve damage from a deep cut, or repetitive strain in the hands, are looked at more carefully and may attract an exclusion for that area or a temporary loading.

-Chef-owners are typically rated on the percentage of hands-on cooking work versus management duties.
-If you primarily run the business (bookings, supplier management, marketing, financial administration) and personally cook less than 10 to 20 percent of the time, several panel insurers will move you to a lighter management tier.
-If you remain predominantly hands-on in the kitchen despite owning the business, the rating will follow the qualified-chef line at BC, CC, or B2.
-Be accurate about the time split at quote time.
-Chef-owners typically also need higher cover amounts to address business loans, kitchen fit-out finance, lease commitments, and staff wage obligations.
+Chef-owners are typically rated on how much of their time is hands-on cooking versus running the business.
+If you mostly handle bookings, suppliers, marketing, and admin and personally cook only a small share of the time, several insurers will move you to a lighter management category.
+If you are still predominantly on the tools despite owning the business, the rating follows the qualified-chef line.
+Be accurate about the split at quote time.
+Chef-owners also tend to need higher cover amounts to address business loans, fit-out finance, lease commitments, and staff wages.

-Yes, any treated back, shoulder, knee, or musculoskeletal injury needs to be disclosed even if fully healed.
-Prolonged standing, repetitive lifting of heavy stockpots, and bending over prep benches are well-recognised causes of musculoskeletal injury in commercial kitchens.
-Single-incident healed injuries with no ongoing symptoms are generally underwritten without loading.
-Recurrent issues, ongoing physiotherapy, imaging evidence of disc disease, or surgery history attract more detailed assessment and may trigger a region-specific exclusion (for example, on the lumbar spine for income protection and TPD).
+Yes.
+Any treated back, shoulder, knee, or other musculoskeletal injury needs to be disclosed, even if fully healed.
+Long hours standing, repeated lifting of heavy stockpots, and bending over prep benches are well-recognised causes of these injuries in commercial kitchens.
+A single, healed injury with no ongoing symptoms is generally accepted without an extra premium.
+Recurring problems, ongoing physiotherapy, scans showing disc disease, or a history of surgery are assessed more closely and may lead to an exclusion for that area, for example the lower back on income protection and TPD.

-Can I still get cover if I have had stress, anxiety, or burnout related to the job?
+Can I still get cover if I have had stress, anxiety, or burnout from the job?

-Mental-health disclosures are handled on a case-by-case basis across the panel.
-The kitchen industry has a well-documented relationship with stress, long hours, and burnout, and insurers expect to see mental-health disclosures on chef applications.
-What matters is the specifics: severity, duration, treatment received, time since last episode, current symptoms, and ongoing medication.
-A single short episode of work-related stress that resolved with brief counselling several years ago is usually underwritten without exclusion.
-Ongoing or recurrent anxiety/depression, hospitalisation, or current medication generally attracts a mental-health exclusion on income protection or a premium loading.
+Mental-health disclosures are handled case by case across the panel.
+Kitchens have a well-documented link with stress, long hours, and burnout, and insurers expect to see these disclosures on chef applications.
+What matters is the detail: how severe it was, how long it lasted, the treatment you had, how long since the last episode, current symptoms, and any ongoing medication.
+A single short bout of work-related stress that resolved with brief counselling some years ago is usually accepted without an exclusion.
+Ongoing or recurring anxiety or depression, a hospital admission, or current medication generally attracts a mental-health exclusion on income protection or a higher premium.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).